Third wheel? Never again! We’ve compiled a list of games that really shine with a group of three.

 One of the more interesting aspects is the simulated economy within the game.
 If one resource is flooding the market, the price will drop dramatically leaving an opening for another player to receive cheap goods.
 On the other hand, if everyone is buying a certain product, the price will skyrocket to meet demand.

 The prime number 3 has always had a superstitious quality to it.
 Mystical qualities aside, 3 is usually a number many gaming groups find themselves with, which can quickly turn into a third-wheel situation.
-It’s very common for players to find themselves naturally forming a coalition against a third… after all, 2’s company and 3’s a crowd.
+It’s very common for players to find themselves naturally forming a coalition against a third… after all, two is company and three’s a crowd.
 The games on this list look to minimize this dynamic and make the most of your gaming trio.

 What are your favorite games to play with 3 players?
 Let us know in the comments and we’ll check them out!